tigera-cs/compliance-workshop-Enterprise/0. Lab Setup/readme.md

 ```
 To connect the Lynx lab environment to Calico Cloud, first we need to install Project Calico as the CNI.
 This will enable networking in the cluster.

-For more details on the install of Project Calico, refer to the [Online Documentation](https://projectcalico.docs.tigera.io/getting-started/kubernetes/).
+### Install Calico Enterprise

-### Install Project Calico as CNI
+For more details on the install of Project Calico, refer to the [Online Documentation]([https://projectcalico.docs.tigera.io/getting-started/kubernetes/](https://docs.tigera.io/v3.15/getting-started/kubernetes/generic-install)).

 First, we will install the Tigera Operator on the cluster: